tanush1852/PokeFlow/README.md

 # PokeFlow

-PokeFlow is a powerful workflow automation platform that seamlessly integrates with Google Suite to streamline task management, meeting coordination, and document organization.
+PokeFlow is a powerful workflow automation platform that seamlessly integrates with Google Suite, Notion and LinkedIn to streamline task management, meeting coordination, and document organization.
 The platform leverages AI capabilities and provides a no-code environment for creating custom automation workflows.

 ## 🚀 Features